 There are a number of ways to see Frankfurt and we recommend fitting in at least two.
 The city’s obvious draw is its river, the Main.
 There are a bevy of hour-long river cruises that take you up and down the river while serving drinks and offering generous views of rowers, the European Central Bank and Frankfurt’s main skyline, which is one of the only skylines in Europe.

 Another way is the Ebbelwei Express, which is a kitschy tram that takes you around the city with Hessian music, pretzels, and the city’s specialty drink: apple wine, a still, tart wine made from pressed apples.
 Be sure to stop in an ebbelwei, or apple wine, tavern, which are traditional temples to the region’s signature sour tipple and not to be missed while passing through.
-While there, make sure you order some local specialties, like frankfurters (of course) and Grüne Soße, a heavily herbed sauce that pairs perfectly with both apple wine and sausages.
-Lorsbacher Thal is our favorite for quality and atmosphere.
+While there, make sure you order some local specialties, like frankfurters (of course) and Grüne Soße, aka Green Sauce, which is a heavily herbed sauce that pairs perfectly with both apple wine and sausages.

 Frankfurt is also perfect walking city: compact and easy to navigate.
 All things in the city orient around the downtown business district and the river Main, with no central neighborhood more than a 20 minute walk from any other.
 There is a tram and an underground S-Bahn, both of which quickly and efficiently move you around the city.
 If you’re short on time, these are good options, but we think Frankfurt is a city best explored by foot.